indykite/indykite-sdk-python/indykite_sdk/README.md

 To develop this project locally:

-* Make sure you have `pipenv` installed on your system
+* Make sure you have `pipenv and protobuf` installed on your system

 * Clone this repository and enter it